CodeYourFuture/CYF-Workshops/technical-interviews/README.md

 * Already know a good solution to the problem (ideally multiple solutions!)
 * Prepare how you're going to explain the problem
 * Listen to the candidate as they're being interviewed
-  * Work out when they're stuck (but give them enough time to come up with an answer before intervening)
+  * Work out when they're stuck (but give them enough time to come up with an answer - count slowly in your head to 10 before intervening)
-  * If they're not telling you what they're thinking, encourage them to talk aloud
+  * If they're not telling you what they're thinking, encourage them to talk aloud - say something like "Talk through what you're thinking"
   * Give nudges (ideally by asking questions), not answers, to help them get unstuck
 * Understand their code, and be able to work out whether it works
 * Identify edge cases their code does not work for